porres/pd-else/README.md

 ### More About ELSE

-**"EL Locus Solus"** organizes cultural events/concerts and music technology courses () <http://alexandre-torres.wixsite.com/el-locus-solus> ) where a Live Electronics tutorial is provided with examples in Pure Data for its courses.
-These have just been translated and completely rewritten to english with plans of being accompanied by a book.
-The first versions are available at: <https://github.com/porres/Live-Electronic-Music-Tutorial>.
-This tutorial it solely depends on the ELSE library and it is a great didactic companion to this library.
-Both the library and the tutorial are provided as a single download, directly from Pure Data or GitHub.
+**"EL Locus Solus"** is run by me, Alexandre Torres Porres, and it organizes cultural events/concerts and music technology courses (<http://alexandre-torres.wixsite.com/el-locus-solus> ) where a Live Electronics tutorial is provided with examples in Pure Data for its courses.
+These have been recently translated and completely rewritten to english with plans of being accompanied by a book.
+The latest releases are available at: <https://github.com/porres/Live-Electronic-Music-Tutorial>.
+This tutorial solely depends on the ELSE library and is a great didactic companion to this library.
+Both the library and the tutorial are provided as a single download, directly via Pure Data or GitHub.

-These examples were first developed for the now abandoned Pd Extended, making extensive use of the existing objects available in Pd Extended's libraries.
+The examples from the first incarnation of this tutorial were first developed for the now abandoned Pd Extended, making extensive use of the existing objects available in Pd Extended's libraries.
 Even though Pd Extended had many externals, there was the need at some point for something "else" - thus, this library emerged with the goal of providing more objects to include missing functionalities in the Pd Ecossystem.

 But the library grew to encompass functionalities found in other Pd objects/libraries from old Pd Extended as well, with a different design and more functionalities.
-This was done in order to remove ALL the dependencies of the didactic material from these other libraries - with the goal to rely on just a single library that's alive (in active development) instead of many projects that are now long gone abandoned or not receiving attention.
+This was done in order to remove ALL the dependencies of the didactic material from these other libraries - with the goal to rely on just a single library that's alive (in active development) instead of many projects that are now long gone abandoned or not receiving much attention.
 I'm also involved in maintaining Cyclone, a legacy library for Pd (see: <https://github.com/porres/pd-cyclone>).
 But ELSE also superseeds cyclone for the purposes of this didactic material.

 The goal of ELSE also outgrew the didactic material and includes now objects not necessarily depicted in the computer music examples.
 Moreover, even basic elements from Pd Vanilla are being redesigned into new objects.
 So that's it, ELSE is becoming a quite big library and keeps growing and growing.